AbinashBishoyi/zegoggl.es/_posts/2009-04-19-integrating-vim-and-irb.markdown

 To improve the edit-irb workflow in vim a bit I use a modified version of [mksession.vim](http://gist.github.com/97573), which saves the current state of the editor (line number etc.) just before going back to irb.
-So when you fix a bug and go back to vi you can carry on working exactely where you left off.
+So when you fix a bug and go back to vi you can carry on working exactly where you left off.
 Put it somewhere (for example ~/.vim) and add the line "runtime mksession.vim" to your .vimrc.

 So don't be an idiot and use this technique :)